microfleet/html-to-pdf/README.md

 * Consult with [@microfleet/core](https://github.com/microfleet/core) for generic configuration
 * [configuration schema](schemas/config.json) - service configuration options

+By default delayed-retry on Quality of Service is enabled, which effectively retries actions when unexpected errors occur up to 5 times by default with exponential delay.

 ## API

 Description of available API methods